 Also have some extra questions prepared in case the topics you’d planned to ask about have been covered during the interview.
 There’s only one thing worse than not asking any questions, and that’s asking a question that your interviewer has already answered.

 It’s a tough industry out there, but people are getting hired every day, and there’s no reason why the next one shouldn’t be you.
 The good news is that in many of the creative directors’ comments, there’s a note of exasperation.
 When you hear them talking about turning up on time and remembering to bring your portfolio, you realize that many candidates are pretty much disqualifying themselves by making basic errors.

 Nothing can guarantee success, of course.
 Sometimes you’re just up against a better qualified candidate, and sometimes you may be interviewing for a job that’s already been filled for reasons that have nothing to do with qualifications.

 But if you follow the steps outlined in this tutorial, you’ll certainly increase your chances of passing the interview, being hired, and embarking on the career you deserve.
-Good luck, and if you have any more tips of your own, please share them with other readers in the comments below.
+Good luck, and if you have any more tips of your own, please share them with other readers on the Tuts+ forum.